-- Log in to your College profile. - On the dashboard next to Candidate click on "Apply" to complete the Pre-Registration form.
+• Log in to your College profile.

+• On the dashboard next to Candidate click on "Apply" to complete the Application for Pre-Registration form.

-Detailed information on completing each section of this form are available in the Application for Registration Handbook under the heading 'Completing Step 1: Pre-Registration Form'.
+Detailed information on completing each section of this form is available in the Application for Registration Handbook under the heading 'Step 1: Application for Pre-Registration Form'.

 A copy of one piece of valid (i.e., not expired), legible (i.e., the information, signature and photo are visible and clear), government-issued photo identification which includes your legal name and signature must be submitted with your Application for Pre-Registration.
 Acceptable forms of photo identification are listed on the Application for Pre-Registration form.
-Health cards cannot be accepted.
+Health cards are not accepted.